 We are not defined by what happened to us, but by what we do because of it:

-Today, I am a great grandmother, I have two wonderful daughters, 6 grandchildren and one great grandson.
-These are my true treasures I love with all my heart.
-I am hopefully much wiser and kinder today.
 I believe I have been allowed to walk my particular path so that I can help others who may be walking along some of the same paths I did.

 This website uses cookies to help me provide you with better seamless service across my web pages and other links I am using.
 By continuing to use this site, you accept our use of cookies.